Time Management Strategies for Students in Online School

 C = Not important and not urgent

-For example, let’s assume that your SAT test is two months away, your history paper is due tomorrow, your best friend is counting on you to attend her recital, and you can’t afford to fall behind on reading assignments.
-Your final, prioritized to-do list for today might look like this:
+For example, let’s assume that a student’s SAT test is two months away, their history paper is due tomorrow, their best friend wants them to attend their recital, and they can’t afford to fall behind on reading assignments.
+Their final, prioritized to-do list for that day might look like this:

 Daily tasks